Motel Du Cap

-Motel Du Cap is the eighth studio album by American rock band Good Charlotte, released on August 8, 2025, under Atlantic Records.
-It is their first studio album in 7 years, following 2018's Generation Rx.
+Motel Du Cap is the eighth album by the American rock band Good Charlotte, released on August 8, 2025, under Atlantic Records.
+It is their first album in seven years, following 2018's Generation Rx.
 The album was announced on June 17, with the lead single "Rejects" released on June 25.
+This marks the band's first album without their drummer Dean Butterworth after his departure from the band in early 2025.